Our online harms prevention group was honored to work together in Boston last year.

 I have a lot of passion for this part of my work and it came out at the meeting I was able to get with our Texas Senator’s office back in October.
 Ten years of stories and research came flowing out as I advocated for kids, parents, and what we’re up against with persuasive addictive tech design.
 As I work alongside other safe tech advocates in Texas these are important and exciting steps forward.

 Last and most importantly, I was able to meet in person with my Online Harms Prevention workgroup through the Screentime Action Network at Fairplay.
 The Summit was hosted in Boston.
-This group is full of parent survivors who have lost their children to online harms and advocates that are doing the work alongside one another.
+This group is full of parent survivors who have lost their children to online harms and advocates who are doing the work alongside one another.
 Being close to the heartache as we shared, learned, and moved this work forward was sobering.
 Even though we’ve been in this for a while, we feel like in some ways it’s just the beginning.
 As the tech industry grows and changes quickly, we have to be committed to the slow, steadfast, wise, and creative work that prevention, accountability, and advocacy take.
 Our well-being is worth it.
 Our kids are worth it.
 The next generations are worth it.
 I'm so proud to be a part of this amazing group and the national attention they have brought to this conversation

 Carson and Alexander lost their lives to targeted online harms.